Miss USA 2020: Selection of contestants

 Delegates from 50 states and the District of Columbia were selected in state pageants which began in September 2019 and concluded in February 2020.
 The first state pageant was Texas, held on September 1, 2019, while the final pageant was Kentucky, held on February 1, 2020.
 Nine of these delegates were former Miss Teen USA state winners, six of them were former Miss America state winners, one delegate was a former Miss America's Outstanding Teen state winner, and one was former Miss Earth United States winner who competed at Miss Earth 2017.

 Rachel Slawson, Miss Utah USA 2020, became the first openly LGBT woman to compete in Miss USA; Slawson identifies herself as queer.
 One state titleholder was appointed as a replacement after the original titleholder was unable to compete.
 Katie Bozner, the original Miss Wyoming USA 2020, resigned three weeks before Miss USA 2020 due to her academic obligations in optometry school.
 She was replaced by Lexi Revelli, who was the first runner-up of the Miss Wyoming USA 2020 pageant.

 COVID-19 restrictions

 The pageant was heavily impacted by the COVID-19 pandemic.
 Restrictions implemented included an audience of only 300 spectators for both the preliminary and final competitions, and daily temperature checks, COVID-19 testing and social distancing measures for contestants and staff members.
-If a delegate tests positive from COVID-19, she would automatically withdraw from the competition, resulted all of the delegates were tested negative prior to arrive in Memphis.
+If a delegate tested positive from COVID-19, she would automatically withdraw from the competition, resulting in all of the delegates testing negative prior to arriving in Memphis.
 Other in-person events such as pre-pageant activities had been cancelled, including press briefings from pageant commentators.